jwstegemann/fritz2/README.md

 ## How to try it that early?
 Just checkout the project, import in your favourite IDE (or whatever you like), run `gradle run` and enjoy ;-).
 Have a look at `demo.kt`.
-But don't be too diappointed.
+But don't be too disappointed.
 There is not too much ready yet...

 ## What is there already?`